pranaypareek/csci-ua.0480-fall2017-003/slides/js/js-functions.markdown

 ## Nested Functions

 * __functions can be defined within functions__
-* just create a variable within a function... and assign a new function!
+* just create a function within another function using declarations, expressions or arrow functions
 * the variables in the outer function are available to the inner function and can be used just by using the variable name (no new declaration is needed)
 * but the variables in the inner function are local to the inner function
 </section>